Seeple/reactive_diffusion_policy/docs/customized_deployment_guide.md

 1. **Implement the Sensor Publisher.**
    Refer to [reactive_diffusion_policy/real_world/publisher/gelsight_camera_publisher.py](../reactive_diffusion_policy/real_world/publisher/gelsight_camera_publisher.py)
    and implement a similar publisher for your sensor.
-   This publisher will publish the image, markers or wrench of the sensor to the ROS topic.
+   This publisher will publish the image, markers or wrench of the sensor to the ROS2 topic.
+Besides, it will send the 3D deformation field and optional image streams to the TactAR APP in Meta Quest3.
+You can cutomize your own format of 3D deformation field or camera streaming by changing the config of these sensors.
    > Because Flexiv Rizon 4 is equipped with built-in joint torque sensors, we have implemented the publisher in
      [reactive_diffusion_policy/real_world/publisher/bimanual_robot_publisher.py](../reactive_diffusion_policy/real_world/publisher/bimanual_robot_publisher.py).
      If you want to use a separate force sensor, you can add an individual force sensor publisher.